New Pokemon Snap: Explore The Pokemon World

 Contents

 However, there’s an easier way to jump into competitive Pokemon and learn the sport.
-Pokemon Showdown is a competitive Pokemon Battle Simulator where fans can build teams and jump into battle.
+Pokemon Showdown is a competitive battle simulator where fans can build teams and jump into battle.

 What is Pokemon Showdown?